This article may contain affiliate links. See our disclosure link for more information.

 For the past couple of years, my husband and I have made German-style Christmas advent calendars for family members who live far away.

 Because who doesn’t enjoy opening a little gift each day!

-This year, I surprised Aaron, my husband, with his own advent calendar.
-Yesterday’s treat was a mini milk chocolate hazelnut Ritter Sport chocolate bar, which he shared with me.
+This year, I surprised Aaron with his own advent calendar.
+Yesterday’s treat was a mini milk chocolate hazelnut Ritter Sport German chocolate bar, which he shared with me.

 These truffles are super easy to make.
 It takes less than 5 minutes to make the truffle mixture, then you just let it chill in the fridge for an hour before rolling it into balls and then in chopped hazelnuts.

-They’re one of the treats I’m bringing to Aaron’s work holiday party this weekend…if I can manage to not eat them first!
-(I’m also bringing German Gebrannte Mandeln (cinnamon sugar almonds).
+They’re one of the treats I’m bringing to Aaron’s work holiday party this weekend…if I can manage to not eat them first.
+I’m also bringing German Gebrannte Mandeln (cinnamon sugar almonds).